p-pottier/keywords_to_success/README.md

-# Keywords to success: a practical guide to maximise the visibility and impact of academic papers
+# Title, abstract, and keywords: a practical guide to maximise the visibility and impact of academic papers

 This repository contains the data, code, and other materials used for this project.
 We recommend navigating those documents using the knitted page, at https://p-pottier.github.io/keywords_to_success/